 Implementation of the recommended plan for beach nourishment along Town Neck Beach, with material from the Scusset Beach nearshore site, will have "no adverse effect" upon historic properties in accordance with Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended and implementing regulations 36 CFR 800.
-The Massachusetts State Historic Preservation Officer (SHPO) concurred with this determination on August 24, 2020 (Appendix A1).
-Additionally, the Massachusetts Board of Underwater Archeological Resources (BUAR) and the Sandwich Historical Commission were contacted and notified of the proposed action and no comment or objection was received within 30-day review period; therefore, we assumed concurrence with our determination for purposes of NHPA compliance.
+The Massachusetts State Historic Preservation Officer (SHPO) has concurred with this determination.
+Additionally, the Massachusetts Board of Underwater Archeological Resources (BUAR), the Mashpee Wampanoag Tribe, the Wampanoag Tribe of Gay Head (Aquinnah), and the Sandwich Historical Commission were contacted and notified of the proposed action and no comment or objection was received within 30-day review period; therefore, we are assuming concurrence with our determination for purposes of NHPA compliance.